||Home | Worlds of Hollow Moon | Books | Music | A to Z | Shop||Contact | News ||

 “Whatever you say, Lord Consus.”

 Hanuman laughed.
-Their dancing was becoming more fluent as Ganesa found her feet, yet she was surprised that her partner had not yet tired of her and moved on to his next conquest.
-More and more eyes were upon them as Hanuman's many admirers realised their chance had gone.
+Their dancing became more fluent as Ganesa found her feet, even as she wondered why her partner had not yet tired of her and moved on to his next conquest.
+More and more eyes were upon them as Hanuman’s many admirers realised their chance had gone.
 Thelxiepeia and Peisonoe were positively fuming.

 “I told you, you’re really not my type!”

 There was something in her voice that made Hanuman pause.
-He had been so captivated by her refreshing sincerity that he had failed to register the lack of tension, coy glances or subliminal signals he had come to expect from those out for something more.
-Now he thought about it, what he really should have picked up on earlier was the way her eyes kept wandering to watch the swaying hips of the other girls on the dance floor.
+It seemed he had been so captivated by her refreshing sincerity that he had failed to register the lack of tension, coy glances or subliminal signals he was undoubtedly used to from those out for something more.
+Ganesa decided he really should have picked up on the way her own eyes kept wandering to watch the swaying hips of the other girls on the dance floor.